jamesgpearce/confess/README.md

 confess.js to perform, but right now it can only be <code>'manifest'</code>, the default.

-The results go to standard out, but of course you can pipe it to a file.
+The results go to stdout, but of course you can pipe it to a file.
 If you want to create a cache manifest for an app, this is typically called
 <code>app.manifest</code>:

     > phantomjs confess.js http://functionsource.com > app.manifest